HangfireIO/Hangfire.Documentation/tutorials/highlight.rst

 .. image:: highlighter/jobprof.png

 Good, 6ms vs ~2s.
 But there is another problem.
-Did you notice that sometimes you are being redirected to the page with no source code at all?
+Did you notice that sometimes you are redirected to the page with no source code at all?
 This happens because our view contains the following line:

 .. code-block:: html